Treaty of Tafna: Analysis of the treaty and its legacy

 The peace represented a tactical pause in the fighting and by allowing Abdelkader to rebuild his forces after the defeat at the Sikkak river, by allowing this and also Abdelkader to consolidate his control of western Algeria - the French faced a more dangerous enemy latter.
-However the treaty and his prior military victory did much to burnish the reputation of Bugeaud, who latter while Governor of Algeria would also benefit from the treaties breakdown gaining more plaudits for his military campaign against the Emir.
+However the treaty and his prior military victory did much to burnish the reputation of Bugeaud, who later while Governor of Algeria would also benefit from the treaty's breakdown gaining more plaudits for his military campaign against the Emir.

 Naylor argues that the stipulations of the treaty indicated that the French interpreted the territory of Emir Abdelkader as sovereign, thereby recognising an Algerian state.